UK Armed Forces personnel are continuing to have a key role in the country's response to the coronavirus pandemic as we

 - Mobile coronavirus testing units have been operating across the UK, including sites in Gloucestershire and Cornwall.
-The vast majority of the facilities were staffed by the military, but operations of England's sites have now been handed over to civilian contractors.
+The vast majority of the facilities were staffed by the military, but operation of England's sites have now been handed over to civilian contractors.

-- The Defence Secretary praised military personnel for their "ingenuity and determination" after getting 92 mobile testing sites ready in the space of just a week.
+- The Defence Secretary praised military personnel for their "ingenuity and determination" after getting 92 mobile testing sites ready in the space of only a week.

 - The Health Secretary thanked the "best of the best" in the British military as he confirmed the Government had met its target of 100,000 coronavirus tests per day.